Skip to content

 >>> e_init_arr = mc_evt["m_mcParticleCol/m_eInitialMomentum"].array()

-BES3 raw data files contain only digits information.
-To read a raw data file, use pybes3.open_raw
+BES3 raw data files contain only digit information.
+To read a raw data file, use pybes3.open_raw:

 >>> import pybes3 as p3